kyechou/sadist/README.md

-The `stress_diskio` thread first calculates the stressing rate by multiplying the workload percentage with the maximum disk I/O rate, and then derives the number of bytes it is going to write by multiplying the stress rate with DISK_HOG_GRAN, which is defined in the header `diskio.h`.
+The `stress_diskio` thread first calculates the stressing rate by multiplying the workload percentage with the maximum disk I/O rate, and then derives the number of bytes it is going to write by multiplying the stressing rate with DISK_HOG_GRAN, which is defined in the header `diskio.h`.
 Hence, it writes the number of bytes to a file on the disk, and sleeps through the remaining time, i.e., DISK_HOG_GRAN - time used for writing.